 The second step to counteracting stonewalling is to practice physiological self-soothing.

-- Practice focusing on your breath: it should be deep, regular, and even.
+- Practice focusing on your breath.
+Your breathing should be deep, regular, and even.
 Usually, when you get flooded, you either hold your breath a lot or breathe quick and shallow.
 So, inhale and exhale naturally.
 You may find yourself calmer and more centered if you stop for a moment, breathe, and allow the noise around you to temporarily fade away.

 - Tense and relax parts of your body that feel tight or uncomfortable.
 Feel the warmth and heaviness flow out of your limbs.
 Take your time.
 This technique is similar to a focus on breathing, but you may find one or the other preferable.
 Work with either of these techniques to feel your stress flow away.

-- Spend your time doing something soothing and distracting, like listening to music, reading a book, or taking a walk around the block.
+- Spend your time doing something soothing and distracting.
+For example: listening to music, reading a book, or taking a walk around the block.

 What can we learn from stonewalling?